 Change the water of the container every alternate day.
 Once you start noticing the plant’s roots, you can transfer it to the soil or leave it in water if you wish.
 However, you should know that the plant will grow much faster in the soil than water.
 The same is the condition with Hoya Pubicalyx.

 When placing the cutting in the soil, you should always use a good rooting hormone.

 Both the methods of propagation work equally well.
 However, propagating in water is easier since you can see the growth of the roots in water.

 Besides this plant, we also make a full care guide on how to propagate Philodendron Painted Lady.

 How To Care For Monstera Dubia?

 Here are some tips that will help you take care of monstera dubia:

 Monstera dubia loves humidity.
-The plant generally likes humidity levels above 50%, ensuring that your monstera dubia stays in a healthy condition keeps the plant moist.
+Same as monstera borsigiana, the plant generally likes humidity levels above 50%, ensuring that your monstera dubia stays in a healthy condition keeps the plant moist.
 You can do this by spraying water on the leaves of the plant once or twice a day.
 Water the plant properly.
 If you have the plant in a container, make sure you water until you see water seeping through the drainage hole at the bottom.
 When you notice that the soil is only slightly damp, water the plant again.

 Keep the soil moist but not wet.
 A good method to check if your plant needs water is to touch the soil; if the soil sticks to your fingers, the soil has water, but if it doesn’t stick to your fingers, it is time to give the thirsty plant some water!